DhananjayAshok/PySR/README.md

 The first launch will automatically install the Julia packages required.

+For python, you need to have Python 3, numpy, sympy, and pandas installed.
+For the LGGA extension to this tool you will need scikit-learn installed as well.

 # Quickstart

 Here is some demo code (also found in `example.py`)